 In 2018, the City purchased and installed a sign similar to all other Park sites in the City.
-This year, the City recently purchased and installed a Pergola which has added to the peaceful attraction of the Butterfly Garden.
+2019, the City purchased and installed a Pergola which has added to the peaceful attraction of the Butterfly Garden.

 Behind City Hall

 Lamb Steele Park is one of our most popular parks.
 Located a stone’s throw from Downtown Imlay City, beautiful trees and ecological bioswales surround the newly remodeled park.
 Nestled in the center of the park is a lovely gazebo, which hosts concerts and other special events.
 Picnic benches and a grill offer a place for family BBQs.
 The park’s public pool is especially nice on a hot summer day and offers classes as well as open swims.
 The convenience of this park’s nearness to Thursday’s Farmer’s Market, the train viewing station, the historical museum, and the senior center, also make it a superior recreation area to frequent for young and old.
 An electric car charger is also available in the parking area (the first in Lapeer County!)